-Half The Picture presents facts and anecdotes from women directors that work across a range of films and documentaries from the indie market up to and including big budget studio films.
-They discuss the realities of getting films financed, dealing with male colleagues challenging their authority and experience and also the demands of the job and which often means leaving their young children behind while being on location weeks on end.
+Amy Adrion’s documentary feature began life being funded solely on credit cards, similar to many of us starting our projects, and gathered momentum as more interviews were conducted and finances were confirmed, and as #MeToo unfolded.
+Half The Picture presents facts and anecdotes from women directors that work across a range of films and documentaries all the way from the indie market up to and including big budget studio films.
+The women discuss the realities of getting films financed, dealing with male colleagues challenging their authority and their experience, and also the demands of the job – working in film as a mother often means leaving young children behind while being on location weeks on end.

 0.0006% of directors working in Hollywood are from BAME backgrounds.